 Several employee groups have low social security: they often do not have paid sick leave and are paid per shift.
 These people also come into contact with others more quickly, which increases the risk of infection.

-- March 31 - Delivery couriers affected by COVID-19 in the UK receive little or no statutory sick pay, which could encourage workers to continue working in order to survive financially.
-This endangers the safety and health of workers.
+- March 2020 - Delivery couriers affected by COVID-19 in the UK receive little or no statutory sick pay, which could encourage workers to continue working in order to survive financially.
+This puts workers' health and safety at risk.

 - Read more here on how COVID-19 affects the service sector.